Auto Recalls Issued for Consumer Safety Risks to Prevent Injury and Death

 Unfortunately, man auto recalls are issued too late—long after a particular defect leads to accidents and serious injuries.
 Manufacturers need to be held accountable for their actions, and encouraged to have the foresight and proper controls in place so American consumers are protected on the roadways.
 Far too often, automakers will deny that a problem exists or ignore obvious safety concerns until they face enough pressure from victims and product liability legal teams.

 Following a serious car accident in Ohio, victims should contact an experienced lawyer to investigate.
-If you or a loved one has suffered an injury due to an automobile defect, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm (800) 513-2403.
+If you or a loved one has suffered an injury due to an automobile defect, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm at (800) 513-2403.
 You will speak directly with Mr. Lyon, and he will help you answer these critical questions.